-- The matter should be raised with the employee's line manager in the first instance - If this is not possible it may be raised with the Head of Corporate Services Please refer to our Whistleblowing Policy for guidance.
+- The matter should be raised with the employee's line manager in the first instance - If this is not possible it may be raised with the Head of Corporate Services

+Please refer to our Whistleblowing Policy for guidance.

 The Public Interest Disclosure Act also allows for matters to be raised externally.
 For staff of public bodies "protected disclosures" (which meet the above conditions) may be made to a Minister and in the case of the PIRC this would be the Cabinet Secretary for Justice.
 The disclosure can be made directly or through departmental officials.
-Employees may seek their own legal advice or contact Public Concern at Work (www.pcaw.co.uk) which is a designated legal advice centre.
+Employees may seek their own legal advice or contact Protect https://protect-advice.org.uk/pida/ which is a designated legal advice centre.

-9. After Leaving Employment
+10.9.
+After Leaving Employment

-Staff of public bodies should continue to observe their duty of confidentiality (see Section 7 above) after they have left the employment of the public body.
+Staff of public bodies should continue to observe their duty of confidentiality (see Section 8 above) after they have left the employment of the public body.
 It is imperative that all PIRC staff should be aware of and abide by any rules on the acceptance of business appointments after resignation or retirement.